-Upon registration, parents or guardians of all students not previously transported in a school bus or school student activity bus/van and who are in Prekindergarten, Kindergarten, and Grades 1 to 6, inclusive, shall be provided with written information on school bus safety.
-The information shall include, but not be limited to, all of the following:

-- A list of school bus stops near each student's home.

-- General rules of conduct at school bus loading zones.

-- Red light crossing instructions.

-- School bus danger zone.

-- Walking to and from school bus stops.
+- Upon registration, parents or guardians of all students not previously transported in a school bus or school student activity bus/van and who are in Pre-Kindergarten, Kindergarten, and Grades 1 to 6, inclusive, shall be provided with written information on school bus safety.
+The information shall include, but not be limited to, all of the following: - How to access information regarding school bus stops near each student's home. - o General rules of conduct at school bus loading zones. - o Red light crossing instructions. - o School bus danger zone. - Walking to and from school bus stops.

-At least once in each school year, all students in Prekindergarten, Kindergarten, and Grades 1 to 8, inclusive, who receive home-to-school transportation shall receive safety instruction that includes, but is not limited to, proper loading and unloading procedures, including escorting by the driver, how to safely cross the street, highway, or private road, instruction on the use of passenger restraint systems, as described in paragraph, proper passenger conduct, bus evacuation, and location of emergency equipment.
+At least once in each school year, all students in Pre-Kindergarten, Kindergarten, and Grades 1 to 8, inclusive, who receive home-to-school transportation shall receive safety instruction that includes, but is not limited to, proper loading and unloading procedures, including escorting by the driver, how to safely cross the street, highway, or private road, instruction on the use of passenger restraint systems, as described in paragraph, proper passenger conduct, bus evacuation, and location of emergency equipment.
 Instruction also may include responsibilities of passengers seated next to an emergency exit.
 As part of the instruction, pupils shall evacuate the school bus through emergency exit doors.